Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Can I get Design registration for my postage stamps, sticker labels, tokens, and business cards that are to be considered for an article?

 No, the mentioned objects are not eligible for design registration.
 The rationale behind this is that once the design or adornment is removed, only a piece of paper, metal, or similar material remains, and the article referred to will no longer exist.
-An article must have its own distinct existence independent of the designs applied to it.
-A case order from the Punjab High Court (Civil Original Case No. 9-D of 1963) held that a design pertaining to a label was not eligible for design registration.
+An article must have its distinct existence independent of the designs applied to it.
+A case order from the Punjab High Court (Civil Original Case No. 9-D of 1963) held that a design about a label was not eligible for design registration.
 Therefore, the design, when applied to an article, should be considered an integral part of the article itself.

 Can I get my design re-registered concerning which the Copyright has expired?